DartZenDev/.github/profile/README.md

 * **Admin Panel:** Integrated Flutter Admin Panel for ready-to-use administrative functionalities.
 * **Project Management:** Monorepo structure managed by Melos for streamlined development and package management.

+## **❤️ Maintained By**
+ВartZen is proudly maintained and supported by **jLogic Software.** We live by the principle of "Customer Zero": We are our own first customer.
+This means the code you use is battle-tested daily in jLogic's production systems, ensuring every feature is robust, reliable, and necessary for real-world projects.

 ## **⚖️ Licensing**

 The core components of DartZen are released under the **Apache License 2.0**.
 This permissive license allows you to use, modify, and distribute the code freely, even for commercial projects.